Nissan Qashqai: North America

 In July 2015, Nissan announced a smaller counterpart of the Rogue to be marketed in North America.
 At the 2017 North American International Auto Show in Detroit, Michigan, Nissan revealed the North American version of the Qashqai to slot between the Juke and the Rogue.
 For the U.S, it was known as the Rogue Sport to tie it in with the popular Rogue nameplate.
 In Canada, the Qashqai kept its original name.

 Priced below the Rogue, the Rogue Sport replaces the Rogue Select, a version of the first-generation Nissan Rogue which has been discontinued from Nissan's lineup in the United States since 2015.
 The Rogue Sport went on sale in the United States in the second quarter of 2017 for the 2017 model year.

 Due to the significant differences in regulation between the U.S. and Europe, Nissan's UK plant did not produce the Rogue Sport.
 Instead, the North American market Rogue Sport/Qashqai were sourced from Japan.

 The US-market Rogue Sport and Canadian Qashqai is powered by a 2.0-litre, 141 hp inline-four petrol engine paired with CVT.
 It was offered in three trim levels, which consists of S, SV, and SL.
 Both front-wheel-drive and all-wheel-drive was offered.

 For the 2020 model year, the US-market Rogue Sport and Canadian Qashqai got a refresh with a new front bumper cover and hood, new headlights and tail lights along with new alloy wheels.
 It went on sale in late 2019.

 Production of the Rogue Sport ended in December 2022, making 2022 the final model year for the US.
-In Canada, the Qashqai continues to the 2023 model year.
+In Canada, the Qashqai was discontinued after the 2023 model year.